bgarcial/sentia-assessment/Documentation/README.md

 ---

-## 2. Assumptions
+## 2. Assumptions and Deployment Architecture decisions made
 According to the customer requirements previously mentioned, is necessary to assure and improve the availability in the approach solution.

 There is  here an opportunity to take advance of the [Azure Service-Level Agreements](https://docs.microsoft.com/en-us/learn/modules/explore-azure-infrastructure/6-service-level-agreements) under the perspective of the resources that this approach solution will be use. (*This will be addressed later*)

-So I decided these initial considerations for the architecture.
+So I decided the following considerations for the architecture.

 ### 2.1.
 MySQL database Wordpress sites.

-- **Azure Database for MySQL will be used.**
+- **Azure Database for MySQL was used.**
-The wordpress service will be deployed as stateless application, it means *"do not store data or application state to the cluster or to persistent storage"*.
+The wordpress service will be deployed as [stateless application](https://cloud.google.com/kubernetes-engine/docs/how-to/stateless-apps), it means *"do not store data or application state to the cluster or to persistent storage"*.
 That's why is used MySQL as platform as service.
 Of this way, the wordpress sites will be easily scalable.

 In addition, use MySQL as an external service have the following benefits: